 You may also like to consider a good-quality camera lens for your iPhone.

-Joby GripTight GorillaPod Stand for Smartphones
+Joby GripTight GorillaPod stand

 Joby's well-respected camera tripod stand, the GorillaPod, has made its way to the smartphone market.
 The oft-copied but never bettered design uses lots of socket joints to allow the legs to stand like a regular tripod or twist into infinite different positions.
 Wrap, tuck, hang and shoot with ease.